jmarkman/emailBuilder/README.md

 # emailBuilder
-Quickly populates an email and attaches files based on selections made by user.
+Quickly populates an email in Outlook (2010 and newer) and attaches files based on selections made by user.

 VB is deceptively simple and there's a lot of hit & miss documentation associated with it plus lots of unanswered questions.
 I've begun to chronicle/archive the lessons I've learned while building this over at my neocities website: